 5. DIRECTORS & KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of Section 152 the Companies Act 2013 and theArticle of Association of the Company read with Companies (Appointment and Qualificationof Directors) Rules 2014 Mr. Lalit Agarwal (DIN: 00003903) retires by rotation at theensuing Annual General Meeting and being eligible offers himself for re-appointment.
-TheBoard recommends his re-appointment.
+In accordance with the provisions of Section 152 the Companies Act 2013 and theArticle of Association of the Company read with Companies (Appointment and Qualificationof Directors) Rules 2014 Mr. Bipin Agarwal (DIN: 00001276) retires by rotation at theensuing Annual General Meeting and being eligible offers himself for re-appointment.
+TheBoard recommends his candidature for re-appointment.

-During the year under review the Company has following personnel as KMPs as per thedefination under Section 2(51) and Section 203 of the Act.
+During the year under review the Company has following Key Managerial Personnel as perthe definition of Section 2(51) read with Section 203 of the Companies Act2013.

 6. CHANGE IN THE NATURE OF BUSINESS IF ANY

 9. MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY

-There has been no material Changes and Commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of the company towhich the financial statements relate and the date of the report.
+There has been no other material changes and commitments affecting the financialposition of the Company which occurred between the end of the financial year to which thefinancial statements relates and the date of the report.

 The Company's equity shares are listed with The BSE Limited.
-The annual listing feesfor the year 2017-2018 have been paid to stock Exchange.
+The annual listing fee forthe year 2017-2018 has been paid to stock Exchange.